 Here's a roundup of art walks across Florida, starting with the day of the week:

 Downtown Jacksonville's Hemming Plaza, directly across from the Museum of Contemporary Art Jacksonville (MOCA), functions as the headquarters for the First Wednesday Art Walk, which features live music as well as pop-up shops by local artists that showcase everything from handmade jewelry to paintings.

 Spanning about 15 city blocks, the art walk, founded in 2003, draws about 6,000 attendees per month to roughly 40 cultural venues, according to Liz Grebe, marketing and events assistant for Downtown Vision, the nonprofit group that produces the walk.

-In addition to major permanent cultural venues like MOCA, the Jacksonville Main Library, Snyder Memorial Church and Juice - A Jen Jones Gallery, the Off the Grid program works to fill empty downtown storefronts with gallery and studio space, such as the 111 E. Bay Street Studio, which is currently occupied by two artists and a dance studio.
+In addition to major permanent cultural venues like MOCA, the Jacksonville Main Library, and Snyder Memorial Church, the Off the Grid program works to fill empty downtown storefronts with gallery and studio space, such as the 111 E. Bay Street Studio, which is currently occupied by two artists and a dance studio.

 Central Fire Station, which hosts a nonprofit, artist and house DJ every month is an Art Walk hot spot.
 Popular restaurants and bars nearby include Indochine, Burrito Gallery and Burro Bar.

 "You get a very hipster crowd in that area," Grebe says.
 "But the whole Art Walk crowd is a mix of families, young hipster kids and even an older crowd who likes to come out to see the art."

 The Studios of Key West, inside the historic Armory on White Street, is the island's bastion for art and culture.
 Supporting local studio artists as well as an international residency program, the Studios provide 35 artists a year with month-long stays to work on their own projects or to collaborate with others.